LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

    // (Riley = (Björg = Riley)),
    // (Skywalker = (Halbjörg = Skywalker))

-The example above example breaks down into 6 steps:
+The example above example breaks down into six steps:

 #.
 Begin the query expression using "n" as the variable to hold each initial
    element from the source array.
 There are 6 elements in the source array, so